Opium & Foreign Devils

 “Therefore, they [Britain] initiated the opium war so as to destroy these items called opium.”

 No, the British navy did not invade China in 1840 because they wanted to stop opium smoking.
 That teacher in Hong Kong certainly got it wrong, but she was not that far off.
 Surprised?
-Well, the first people in China to call for a ban on opium smoking were not the Chinese people themselves but the Christian missionaries.
-Yes, they were British.
+Well, the first people in China to call for a ban on opium smoking were not the Chinese people themselves but the Christian missionaries, most of whom were Americans who weren’t fond of the British at all.

 The trading district in Canton was easily the most prosperous in Canton if not in China.
 Factory buildings housed offices, living quarters and warehouses, all managed by local businessmen, providing jobs for hundreds of thousands of Chinese workers.
-Contrary to popular belief, the flourishing trade in Canton enriched many Chinese people.
+Contrary to popular nationalistic beliefs, the flourishing trade in Canton enriched many Chinese people.
 Chinese merchant 伍秉鉴 Wu Bingjian became a leading merchant in Canton even though he was from Quanzhou, Fujian.
-Operating under the name of Houqua “浩官”(pronounced haoguan in Mandarin) Wu is believed to be the richest man in China and possibly even the world at that time.
+Operating under the name of Houqua “浩官”(pronounced haoguan in Mandarin) Wu is believed to be the richest man in China and possibly even the world at that time and who knows how many more undocumented Chinese billionaires Canton produced during that time?

 In Canton, foreign traders brought in textiles, cotton, furs – all of which were not in really great demand in China.
 In return, the British got tea and silk which were in very high demand in Europe and America.
 To fill this gap, British traders had to buy tea and silk with silver.
 Back then, China was the largest silver importer in the world.
 But as the demand for tea kept growing, the British began to run out of silver.
 They had to come up with another commodity, something that the Chinese couldn’t resist – opium.

 While it was illegal to trade in opium in China, enforcement was virtually non-existent.
-As tons of opium were unloaded in Canton, wealthy Manchu officials quickly snapped it up.
+As tons of opium were unloaded in Canton, wealthy Manchu officials quickly snapped it up for their own consumption.
 With ample supplies, the habit soon reached the masses.
 It became a favourite recreational drug.
 For decades before and up to a century after the Opium War, opium smoking was well tolerated in China.
-The legendary Ip Man was an opium smoker.
+The legendary Ip Man, a law enforcer, was an opium smoker.

 Opium Smoking